morgangrubb/BookPollManager/DEPLOYMENT-COMMANDS.md

 # Discord Command Registration Guide

 ## Overview
-Discord slash commands are automatically registered during Cloudflare Worker deployment.
-The system reads command definitions from `src/commands/poll.js` and registers them with Discord as part of the deployment process.
+Discord slash commands must be registered with the Discord API.
+The system reads command definitions from `src/commands/poll.js` and registers them with Discord.

 ## Prerequisites
 - Discord bot application created in Discord Developer Portal